mcgillies/mlb-fantasy-2024/mlb-book/intro.md

 It is almost time for baseball season.
 Return of the nerds unite.

 I have created a set of predictions designed for my fantasy baseball league, an ESPN hosted 12 team points league.
-The easy and likely more reliable approach would be to simply convert one of the many projection systems on Fangraphs into fantasy points, however I wanted to take my own approach.
+The easy and likely more reliable approach would be to simply convert one of the many projection systems on Fangraphs into fantasy points, however I wanted to take my own path.
 The scoring for players works as follows:

 Pitchers:
     + 3 per IP (+ 1 per out)